Updated May 4, 2023

 There are two main statistical methods: Descriptive Statistics and Inferential Statistics.

 - Descriptive Statistics: It summarizes the data from a sample using indexes such as mean or standard deviation.

-- Inferential Statistics: It draws conclusions from the data that are subject to random variation such as observation errors and sample variation.
+- Inferential Statistics: It concludes the data subject to random variation, such as observation errors and sample variation.

 - Classification models